From Kabul, pregnant reporter fights NZ govt to come home

 She said she has been vaccinated three times and is ready to isolate herself upon her return to New Zealand.
 “This is ridiculous.
 It is my legal right to go to New Zealand, where I have health care, where I have family.
 All my support is there,” she said.

-Bellis first wrote about her difficulties in a column published in The New Zealand Herald on Saturday.
-New Zealand’s COVID-19 Response Minister Chris Hipkins told the Herald his office had asked officials to check whether they followed the proper procedures in Bellis’s case, “which appeared at first sight to warrant further explanation.”
+However, Bellis insists the decisions have been arbitrary.
+She said she sent dozens of documents to the New Zealand authorities, including ultrasounds and physicians’ letters specifying her due date is around May 19.
+Yet she said she was rejected because she was told her pregnancy didn’t meet the criteria of “threshold of critical time threat.”

+“If I don’t meet the threshold as a pregnant woman, then who does?” she asked.

 Bellis had worked as an Afghanistan correspondent for Al Jazeera, the Qatar-based news network.
-In November, she resigned from Al Jazeera, because it is illegal to be pregnant and unmarried in Qatar.
+In November, she resigned, because it is illegal to be pregnant and unmarried in Qatar.
 Al Jazeera did not immediately respond to a request for comment.

 Bellis then flew to Belgium, trying to get residency there, but said the length of the process would have left her in the country with an expired visa.
 She said she could have hopped from country to country on tourist visas while she waited to have her baby.
 She said this would have meant spending money on hotels without support or health care, while she fought to return to New Zealand.